LLinoor/Instagram-to-discord-1/README.md

 ## Usage:

-Environment Variables:

-- Set IG_USERNAME to username account you want to monitor.
-Example: ladygaga
+Variable settings:

+- In the "users.txt" file :
+    - Put the usernames of all the Instagram accounts you want to monitor (respect the list formatting)

+- In the script :
-- Set WEBHOOK_URL to Discord account webhook url.
+    - Set WEBHOOK_URL to Discord Webhook URL.
 To know how, just Google: "how to create webhook discord".
     - Set TIME_INTERVAL to the time in seconds in between each check for a new post.
 Example: 1.5, 600 (default=300)

 ## Collaborations: